 - Hummus: Combine ¼ teaspoon ground turmeric with 1 tablespoon of toasted sesame seeds to use as a hummus topper.

-- Mac and cheese: Stir ½ teaspoon of turmeric into to your cheese sauce.
+- Mac and cheese: Stir ½ teaspoon of turmeric into your cheese sauce.

-- Marinades: I teaspoon freshly grated turmeric root adds a kick in marinades for chicken, fish and beef.
+- Marinades: I teaspoon of freshly grated turmeric root adds a kick to marinades for chicken, fish, and beef.

 - Salad Dressing: Stir a small amount of grated turmeric into salad dressings.

 - Stir Fry: Add 1-2 teaspoons of fresh turmeric to your stir-fry while you sauté the vegetables.

 - Egg Dishes: Sprinkle 1 teaspoon of freshly grated turmeric into egg dishes such as a scrambled egg mixture, frittata, or quiche recipe.
 In addition to the health benefits, the turmeric enhances the color of the eggs.